The ultimate guide to camping on the Whitsundays!

 Great for: swimming, snorkelling, fishing, spearfishing and kayaking.

 Crayfish Beach campsite is probably the best site for snorkelling.
-Located in Mackerel Bay on the eastern side of Hook Island, it has some of the best coral covers in the entire Whitsundays group.
+Located in Mackerel Bay on the eastern side of Hook Island, it has some of the best coral cover in the entire Whitsundays group.
 An absolute must-visit for keen snorkelers and water explorers.

 Curlew Beach